To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 The RIB design is what makes it have numerous advantages as well as easy to maintain.

-Ask the dealer explicitly how and with what you can maintain your RIB.
+Ask the dealer explicitly how and with what you should maintain your precious RIB.

 The right brush to clean the surface is essential in RIB maintenance.
 A rigid brush on the non-slip surface and a softer brush for composite and wooden decks.
 If you prefer to use soap while cleaning, ensure that it is an environmentally friendly product.

 Cleaning a RIB differs from cleaning a regular boat.
 A special “soap” approved for RIB cleaning is vital because of the siding material that makes it inflatable.
-When buying RIB cleaning products, look for the ones without harmful chemicals that would end up damaging your tubes and boat.
+When buying RIB cleaning products, look for the ones without harmful chemicals that would end up damaging your tubes and boat (see below).

 August Race is widely spread and often used for cleaning amongst others the tubes.